oodebe/oodebe/README.md

 Operation contains the synchronization model for all the defined operations/process, which needs to be performed.
 It is used by oodebe base classes to initiate and start the controllers as defined in it.

 ###priority
-It is used to define the ‚ÄòPriority level‚Äô of this operation as defined in server configuration.
+It is used to define the ëPriority levelí of this operation as defined in server configuration.
 The operation will be executed by one of the assigned worker for that priority level.
 If left blank or value used is not defined in server configuration, oodebe will use default priority level (default would be the first priority level defined in the server-configuration) for this operation.

 ###type
 Type defines the class which needs to be invoked at that particular level by oodebe based on the synchronization required for that operation.